chzylee/melty-frame-data-bot/README.md

 ## Update Commands

-[update_commands.py](./update_commands.py) is a script calling the endpoint needed in order to update Slash Commands.
+[update_commands.py](./command-management/update_commands.py) is a script calling the endpoint needed in order to update Slash Commands.
 As of April 2024, these are only updateable via request to this endpoint.
 Script will be update/run as needed.
+This has been based on guide [here](https://www.youtube.com/watch?v=BmtMr6Nmz9k).

 ## Assets